Azure/fta-aks-operations/articles/resource-management.md

 - Define **resource requests and limits** on all pods.
 For critical pods in production, set the resource requests and limits to equal numbers.
 - Enforce **resource quotas** on namespaces to reduce the side effects of different applications running on the same cluster.
 - Use **LimitRange** to apply the default requests and limits to pods on which the resource requests and limits are not defined.
-- Monitor the resource usage of pods and adjust the resource requests and limits accordingly.
+- Enable [Container Insights](https://docs.microsoft.com/azure/azure-monitor/containers/container-insights-overview) to monitor the resource usage of pods and adjust the resource requests and limits accordingly.
-- Enable the recommended metric alerts of [Container Insights](https://docs.microsoft.com/azure/azure-monitor/containers/container-insights-overview) such as `OOM Killed Containers`, `Pods ready %` etc.
+- Enable the recommended metric alerts of Container Insights such as `OOM Killed Containers`, `Pods ready %` etc.
 - Use system node pool and user node pool to separate the system pods and application pods.

 Read further: